FrankieT19/rg-sp-ds-style/README.txt

 Thanks for downloading DS Style for RG SP!

-Originally a Nintendo DS-inspired GBA frontend for EZ-FLASH Omega and Omega Definitive Edition, DS Style now brings that familiar flashcart feel to the new Anbernic RG SP's wider game library.
+Originally a Nintendo DS-inspired GBA frontend for EZ-FLASH Omega and Omega Definitive Edition, DS Style now brings the flashcart feel to the Anbernic RG SP.
-What if your GBA could play all these consoles?

 This launcher sits over stock OS and uses its emulators, settings and saves.
-Enjoy the familiar themes, views and sounds alongside search, shared favourites/history, startup choices and more.
-There is even a secret Snake game tucked away in About.

-For the NEW RG SP running stock OS.
-NOT for RG35XXSP.
+For the RG SP running stock OS.
 No games, BIOS files, emulator cores or firmware are included.

 INSTALL